 Identify and avoid Exa anti-patterns and common integration mistakes.

-Use when reviewing Exa code for issues, onboarding new developers,
+Use when reviewing Exa code, onboarding new developers,

 Trigger with phrases like "exa mistakes", "exa anti-patterns",